Which Is The Better All-Rounder?

 Space and Practicality

-This is where both cars show their strengths.
-The Civic Type R’s interior is festooned with cubby holes and storage area.
-Underneath the high center armrest is a massive center storage that houses the reconfigurable cup holders, whilst being able to have so much space that it can easily store an iPad.
-What’s more, there’s a hidden storage cubby behind the center tunnel which also houses more USB ports, including one for Apple CarPlay to function.
+This is where both cars show their strengths as a high-performance car you can use every day.
+The Civic Type R’s interior is festooned with cubby holes and storage areas.
+Underneath the high center armrest is a massive center bin that houses the reconfigurable cup holders.
+Remove those cupholders and you are left with so much space, the center bin can easily store an iPad.
+Oh, and there’s a hidden storage cubby behind the center console which also houses more USB ports, including one for Apple CarPlay and Android Auto to function.

 Meanwhile, at the back, the sloping roofline of this Civic hatchback body cuts into headroom much more than the sedan.
-Whereas a six-footer will easily fit in the sedan, James and Isaac has their heads brushing into the headliner.
+Whereas a six-footer will easily fit in the Civic sedan, James and Isaac has their heads brushing into the headliner of the Civic Type R’s hatchback body style.
 Also, while the seats are a bench-type that can technically accommodate three adults, Honda only provided two seatbelts, hinting that the rear is best left for two.
 Oddly enough, there’s also no rear center armrest to talk about.

 However, because of its hatchback body style, the Civic Type R has more cargo flexibility.
-Isaac particularly likes how intelligently designed the parcel shelf is.
+Isaac particularly likes how intelligently designed the Civic Type R’s parcel shelf is.
 It’s a roll-up type design which enables it to be very compact and easy to store underneath the trunk floor.
-With the seats up, there’s 420 liters of space, but once its folded down, there’s a huge 1,580-liter trunk on offer.
-The 60/40 split folding rear seats lie almost flushed to the floor, too.
+With the seats in place, there’s 420 liters of space.
+Fold the rear seats down, and you’re provided with a huge 1,580-liter trunk.
+The 60/40 split-folding rear seats lie almost flush to the floor, too.

 Meanwhile, the Subaru WRX STI does a better job of carrying three adults at the back.
 The center tunnel can be intrusive for the middle passenger, but it’s nothing too terrible to deal with.
-The upright design also means that there’s more headroom compared to the Civic Type R’s, and while the sedan body style isn’t as flexible as the Civic Type R’s, the space on offer with the 60/40 split seats up is greater at 460 liters.
+The upright design also means that there’s more headroom compared to the Civic Type R’s, and while the sedan body style isn’t as flexible as the Civic Type R’s hatchback design, the trunk space of the STI is bigger at 460 liters.

 Elsewhere, the WRX STI has decent cubby holes and storage areas dotted around the cabin.
-While it doesn’t have as much intelligently designed cubby holes as the Civic, nor the flexibility of a hatchback design, the WRX STI is the better car at carrying five people.
+While it doesn’t have as much intelligently designed cubby holes as the Civic, nor the flexibility of its hatchback design, the WRX STI is the better car for carrying five people.
 With equal strengths and weaknesses in different areas, Isaac and James will consider this a tie.

 Features, Safety, and Infotainment

-We’ll start with what each cars offers similarly.
-Both cars have passive entry with push button start, automatic LED headlights with LED daytime running lights, LED tail lights, LED foglights, an 8-inch infotainment system, and then from there on, this is where their similarities in terms of features end.
+We’ll start with what each cars offer similarly.
+Both cars have passive entry with push-button start, automatic LED headlights with LED daytime running lights, LED tail lights, LED foglights, an 8-inch infotainment system, and then from there on, this is where their similarities in terms of features end.

 Elsewhere, the Subaru WRX STI also offers slightly more equipment in the areas of safety.
-Blind spot warning with rear cross traffic alert comes as standard, as well as the steering responsive headlight function for the LED headlights.
+Blind spot warning with rear cross-traffic alert comes as standard, as well as steering responsive LED headlights.
 If frolicking under the sun is your thing, then you’ll be glad that the WRX STI also comes with a sunroof.
 Because of these added features, the Subaru WRX STI offers more value when it comes to features compared to the Honda Civic Type R.

 Winner: 2018 Subaru WRX STI